FriendsOfEpub/Blitz/Blitz_framework/blitz-docs.md

 Blitz is leveraging the concept of inheritance.
 Values `inherit` and `currentColor` are being used extensively to make the framework compatible with Reading Systems’ default stylesheets, reading modes (`color`) and user settings (`font-size`, `font-family`, `line-height`, etc.).

+Defaults and a reset do the heavy lifting so it’s just about building on top of this base.
+Please note Blitz is taking care of defaults RS aren’t necessarily (HTML5 block elements, hyphens and pagebreaks for selected elements, etc.).

+Finally, although we try to rely on RS’ typefaces, typography has been fine tuned (scale, vertical rhythm, hyphens, etc.).

+## Blitz’ Architecture

+The various parts of Blitz have been organized using a folders structure.
+There are 6 folders named after their function:

+1. core;
+2. reference;
+3. base;
+4. extensions;
+5. utils;
+6. plugins.

+### Core

+Think of this folder as Blitz’ engine.
+It contains two files:

+1. `variables`;
+2. `rhythm`.

+Variables is like a config file in which you can customize settings.

+Rhythm is the file which allows you to compute the typographic scale and vertical rhythm via functions using variables.

+### Reference

+The reference folder contains files you don’t want to be compiled to CSS.
+Those files provide mixins which are used to typeset your eBooks though.

+By default, you’ll find 3 files in this folder:

+1. `hyphens` (parametric and static mixins for hyphenations);
+2. `mixins` (stuff we don’t use but which could be of use e.g. generators)
+3. `overrides` (both self-contained and RS’ overrides)

+Should you not want to output utilities and pagebreaks, this is the folder in which you want to put those two files.

+### Base

+Base is to be considered the backbone of the CSS output.
+It consists of

+1. reset;
+2. page layout (`@page` and `body`);
+3. typography for common elements;
+3. `figure` and `img` styles.

+This base should cover the needs of most eBooks (i.e. novels).

+### Extensions

+Extensions are parts you might not need at all.

+All extensions are optional which means that you could delete those files, the CSS will be compiled anyway.

+In this folder you’ll find files for:

+- code;
+- lists;
+- definition lists;
+- medias (SVG, canvas, audio and video);
+- rules i.e. `hr`;
+- tables.

+Those files are specific and serves one function so, for instance, you could add one for asides, another one for indexes, etc.

+### Utils

+Utils consists of functional classes you might not want to output in your CSS.
+Basically, you could put all of these into the “reference” folder.

+By default, we have decided to compile them.

+In this folder you’ll find:

+- break (page-breaks);
+- containers (wraps, width and height classes for `div`, `section`, `figure`, etc.);
+- utilities i.e. classes with a single purpose (display, text align, margins, etc.).

+Bear in mind they are used to style elements across the whole system though so you can’t delete those files and expect your CSS to compile.

+### Plugins

+Plugins are additional standalone parts you might not want to compile in the “core CSS”.

+We’ve got two plugins right now:

+1. `blitz-mq` (media queries)
+2. `kindle` (Kindle styles using media queries)

 ## Blitz.less

 This file is meant to output your CSS.
 It’s basically a list of imports you can customize.